coralogix/terraform-coralogix-aws/examples/firehose/multiple-firehoses/README.md

 In this example you need to configure the following variables:
 * firehose_stream --> The name of the Firehose delivery stream
 * coralogix_region --> The region of Coralogix account
-* privatekey --> Coralogix account logs privatekey Since the privatekey is private and we cant put it hardcoded, it can be exported instead of insert it as an input each time: export TF_VAR_coralogix_privatekey="your-coralogix-private-key"
+* private_key --> Coralogix account logs private_key
+Since the private_key is private and we cant put it hardcoded, it can be exported instead of insert it as an input each time: export TF_VAR_private_key="your-coralogix-private-key"